 around the world.
 As a result,

-poor distribution will limit our
+poor income distribution will limit our

-which go to a very few highly
+will go to a very few highly

 3) Paralegals looking for information and journeyman sportswriters